 No sign shall be internally lighted. light sources for externally lighted signs shall be placed to

-illuminate only the sign surface and shall not be visible beyond the premises.
-Special care shall be taken in the design of external sign lighting to ensure that the light source is not visible to motor vehicle traffic.
+illuminate only the sign surface.
 All sign lighting shall comply with the requirements in VULU Chapter 4.20., Outdoor lighting.

 26.5. sign STANDARDS FOR BUSINESS AND RESORT DISTRICTS.